Russell Kelso Carter: Biography

 Carter was deeply influenced by British Israelism and became a prominent advocate of the idea in the United States.
 Carter became a well known preacher within the Church of God (Holiness).
 Carter also worked closely with the Alliance World Fellowship with Albert B. Simpson for many years, preaching at many of their conventions, but broke away from the Alliance when it rejected pentecostalism.

-Carter played a key role in developing British Israelism's two-seedline doctrine by incorporating a theory on the origin of the serpent's seedline.
+Carter played a key role in developing the two-seedline doctrine by incorporating a theory on the origin of the serpent's seedline.
 Carter theorized that Cain was the literal Son of the serpent in his book The Tree of Knowledge which he published in 1894.
 Carter believed that "the tremendous pull of the sexual appetite, aroused by the excited state of the woman" caused humanity's fall in the Garden of Eden.
 He believed that Satan used the seduction of Eve to destroy God's pure race "at its fountainhead".
 Carter stopped short of speculating on who the descendants of Cain might be, but he connected the righteous seedline with the Anglo-Saxons.
-Carter's teachings on the subject proved to be particularly appealing to members of the Ku Klux Klan and other white supremacists who spread the teaching during the 20th century.
-His ideas were initially popularized when they were repeated by C. A. L. Totten (1851–1908) who brought Carter's theories in the mainstream of British Israelism during the 1890s.
-Carter's teachings formed one of the key elements of Christian Identity Theology and serpent seed teachings that gained widespread acceptance among white supremacists in the United States during the last decades of his life.
+Carter's teachings on the subject proved to be particularly appealing to members of the Ku Klux Klan and other white supremacists who spread the teachings during the 20th century.
+Carter's serpent seed teachings were incorporated into Christian Identity theology by such teachers as Wesley Swift, Conrad Gaard, and Dan Gayman.

 He died in Baltimore on August 23, 1928, and was buried at Green Mount Cemetery.